LambdaHack/LambdaHack/README.md

 -------------------

-For more information, visit the [wiki] [4] and see the files PLAYING.md, CREDITS and LICENSE.
+For more information, visit the [wiki] [4] and see GameDefinition/PLAYING.md, CREDITS and LICENSE.

 Have fun!